Ard3ny/ard3ny.github.io/_posts/2023-04-20-Upgrade-gerrit-from-2-16-to-3-7-2.md

 systemctl stop gerrit
 ```

-I got an error complaining about the “rename-project” plugin, I decided to delete it for this time and install it at the end with new version
+I got an error complaining about the “rename-project” plugin, I decided to delete it  this time and install it at the end with the new version

 ```bash
 rm -rf /var/www/gerrit/plugins/rename-project.jar